 'Beethoven' was the German programme to develop and use 'Mistel' (mistletoe) composite aircraft for the destruction of point targets (1941/45).

-The scheme was based on the use of war-weary bomber airframes (initially those of Junkers Ju 88 machines) with their forward sections packed with explosive.
+The scheme was based on the use of war-weary bomber airframes (initially those of Junkers Ju 88 twin-engined machines) with their forward sections packed with explosive.
 The 'Mistel' conversion was controlled from take-off to final dive onto the target by a fighter mounted above its fuselage on struts: after setting the converted bomber into its terminal dive onto the target, the fighter’s pilot released his machine from the struts and returned to base.

 The first such composite machine flew in July 1943, and the first trials proved sufficiently encouraging for the Luftwaffe to allocate a high-priority test programme to Kampfgeschwader 200, its test unit.
 The technique was soon refined, and the bomber component, which was often a new aeroplane rather than a machine in the last stages of its operational utility, was fitted with a specialised 3,968-lb (1800-kg) warhead in a completely altered nose for maximum destructive effect on targets such as strategically important bridges.

-The definitive warhead for 'Mistel' bombers was a shaped charge based on a central core of copper or aluminium: the detonation of the explosive vaporised the metal and direct it in a supersonic and focused jet capable of penetrating up to 23 ft (7 m) of steel armour or concrete.
+The definitive warhead for 'Mistel' bombers was a shaped charge based on a central core of copper or aluminium: the detonation of the explosive vapourised the metal and directed it in a supersonic and focused jet capable of penetrating up to 23 ft (7 m) of steel armour or concrete.
 It was anticipated that this would be able to 'drill' straight through a warship hull or destroy the foundation and/or pier of a major bridge.

 Some 250 'Mistel' machines of various combinations were built, but these gained only limited success.
 The 'Mistel' was flown in combat for the first time against the Allied invasion fleet during 'Overlord', the primary target being the British-held harbour at Courseulles sur Mer.
 The 'Mistel' pilots claimed a number of hits, but none of these can be corroborated by Allied records, and may have been made against the hulk of the old French battleship Courbet, which had been included as a component of the 'Mulberry' harbour at Arromanches specifically as a decoy.